 Fund Arthritis Research at the Department of Defense

 - Osteoarthritis (OA) is the most frequent reason active duty personnel are deemed unfit for duty.
-A 10-year review of arthritis in active-duty military found OA rates to be 26% higher in the under-20 age group, compared with the same age group in the general population.
+A 10-year review of arthritis among active duty personnel found OA rates to be 26 percent higher in the under-20 age group, compared with the same age group in the general population.
 A study of post-traumatic OA caused by battlefield injuries found that arthritis was the most combat injury.

 A Silent Enemy: How Arthritis is Threatening Veterans and the US Military – an issue brief that provides detailed information, analysis and data supporting the need and value of dedicated DoD arthritis funding.
 Read More >>